 Careers with a health science degree vary widely, and there are too many to list.
 However, it’s possible to look at the sampling of careers with a health science degree to get a better idea of what to do with a degree in health sciences.
+If you want to know what to do with a health science degree, look no further.

 A degree in health science careers could be applied to numerous health professions, such as physical therapy, occupational therapy, or other forms of medicine.
 Some careers with a degree in health science require a two-year degree such as a dental hygienist while other health science degree careers require a master’s degree or beyond.